Bitpanda

 Bitpanda GmbH is an Austrian company headquartered in Vienna.
 Bitpanda provides a cryptocurrency broker, commodities and securities trading, and ETFs via their website and mobile app.
-In 2021, Bitpanda achieved a valuation of over USD 4 billion.
+In 2021, Bitpanda achieved a valuation of over US$4 billion.
 The company was the first Austrian start-up to meet the criteria for unicorn status.

-The revenue was USD 98.66 million in 2022 and increased to USD 161.81 million the following year.
+The revenue was $98.66 million in 2022, and increased to $161.81 million the following year.